AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-customizingviewer/r-html5-basic-zoom-viewer-20-customize-zoomview.md

 }
 ```

-On desktop systems the component supports the `cursortype` attribute selector which can be applied to the `.s7zoomview` class and controls the cursor type based on the component state and user action.
+On desktop systems, the component supports the `cursortype` attribute selector which can be applied to the `.s7zoomview` class and controls the cursor type based on the component state and user action.
 The following `cursortype` values are supported:

 <table id="table_BC9FC40DA27B4A85995F4E9431AABF33">
  <thead>